vivek221991/phpApp/README.md

 # phpApp
 points to run the project in your machine.

-1.> install xampp latest version.
+Install xampp latest version.

-2.> keep the downloaded pamphlet folder in C:\xampp\htdocs\
+Keep the downloaded pamphlet folder in C:\xampp\htdocs\

-3.> open the php.ini file to replace/Add ;extension=php_mysqli.dll with extension=php_mysqli.dll;
+Open the php.ini file to replace/Add ;extension=php_mysqli.dll with extension=php_mysqli.dll;

-4.> start the xampp control panel and start the mysql and apache.
+Start the xampp control panel and start the mysql and apache.

-5.> create database pamphlet in mysql by opening http://localhost/phpmyadmin/;
+Create database pamphlet in mysql by opening http://localhost/phpmyadmin/;

-6.> select pamphlet DB name and import pamphlet.sql.zip file from project.
+Select pamphlet DB name and import pamphlet.sql.zip file from project.

-7.> open http://localhost/pamphlet/admin.php to add the category and subcategory information;
+Open http://localhost/pamphlet/admin.php to add the category and subcategory information;

-8.> open http://localhost/pamphlet/pamphlet.php to launch the application
+Open http://localhost/pamphlet/pamphlet.php to launch the application